How much regulation do we need from genomes to society?: Results

 \subsection{Empirical results}

 We collect data on regulatory components and system size in both biological and socioeconomic systems to examine how regulatory costs scale with size.
-In biological systems, we focus on bacterial and unicellular eukaryote cells, specifically collecting data on the number of regulatory genes in their genomes.
-Regulatory genes are those that determine the timing and environmental conditions for gene expression by producing proteins that bind to other genes.
-We use data reported by \cite{van2003scaling} for these biological systems.
-For socioeconomic systems, we gathered data on the number of lawyers in cities and the number of managers in Norwegian and Korean companies, US federal government agencies, and various types of US universities.
+In biological systems, we focus on bacteria and unicellular eukaryotes, specifically collecting data on the number of transcription regulatory genes in their genomes.
+Transcription regulatory genes are those that determine the timing and environmental conditions for gene expression by producing proteins that bind to other genes.
+We use data reported by \cite{van2003scaling} for these biological systems (see Supplemental Information for a comprehensive discussion).
+For socioeconomic systems, we gathered data on the number of lawyers in cities and the number of managers in Norwegian and Korean companies, US federal government agencies, and various types of US universities \cite{youn2016scaling, gulati2023}.
 We also synthesize results from another study measuring the number of administrators for Wikipedia pages \cite{yoon2023makes}.
 For human systems, system size is measured by the population of the entity, such as the number of employees for companies and universities, and the number of editors for Wikipedia pages.
 The scaling exponents of these systems are estimated using Eq.~\ref{eq:scaling}, with $\beta$ representing the scaling exponent.
-For detailed information on data sources and statistical methods used for estimation, see Data and Methods.
+For detailed information on data sources and statistical methods used for estimation, see Supplementary Information.

 Based on the mathematical model, we expect the scaling of regulatory functions to vary according to the system's structure.
 Bacteria, representing the most well-mixed end of the spectrum, operate like a ``soup,'' where any gene can interact with any other gene.
 Cities, while still relatively well-mixed, exhibit a lesser degree of mixing due to the bottom-up emergence of social network clustering.
 We anticipate that these systems will have higher, superlinear exponents.
 On the modular end of the spectrum are human organizations such as companies and universities, which predominantly feature strong departmental structures.
 We expect these entities to have scaling exponents close to linear.